 Keep in mind that your rebuilt car will also need to pass an inspection to get a new title if it’s eight years old or newer.
 You’ll need to make an appointment with the Illinois SOS police for an inspection.
-Before you can get an inspection, your car will also need to receive a Certificate of Safety from the IDOT Safety Testing Lane.
+Before you can get an inspection, your vehicle will also need to receive a Certificate of Safety from the IDOT Safety Testing Lane.

 Insuring Cars with Rebuilt Titles

-Once your salvage passes inspections and receives a state-issued rebuilt title, you must insure it before driving.
-Luckily, most insurers in Illinois cover rebuilt titles.
+Once your car passes inspections and receives a state-issued rebuilt title, you must find auto insurance before driving it.
+Luckily, most companies in Illinois cover rebuilt titles.
 So, you should have little trouble finding one willing to write you a policy.
-The catch is that you may only be able to buy liability insurance.
-It’s unlikely you’ll find an insurer willing to write you a full coverage policy.
+The catch is that you may only qualify for liability.
+It’s also unlikely you’ll find an insurer willing to write you a full coverage policy.

 Car insurance for rebuilt titles is often expensive.
 This is because rebuilt cars were totaled at one point and aren’t as safe as normal vehicles.
 Its claim history is permanent and any insurer has instant access to it with a VIN.

 Even though auto insurance for your rebuilt car will be more expensive than normal, you can still find ways to pay less.
 Discounts are a great way to lower your monthly costs.
-You can also compare quotes from various insurance companies to find the lowest rates.
+You can also compare quotes from various companies to find the lowest rates.

 An SR-22 form is a document certifying that you have the minimum amount of financial responsibility, or liability insurance, in your state.
 Illinois requires drivers to file an SR-22 form if they have certain violations on their record.
 You’ll need to file an SR-22 form if:

 - You have a safety responsibility suspension

-- The state revoked your driver’s license, plates, or car registration
+- The state revoked your driver’s license, plates, or vehicle registration

 - You have an unsatisfied judgment suspension